Mathematics PhD Projects

 Supervisor: Dr Adil Mughal

-Foams are familiar from everyday experience, but they are also used industrially.
+Aqueous foams, consisting of gas bubbles in a liquid, are familiar from everyday experience, but they are also used industrially.
 Examples include the flotation process for the separation of metal ores from rock and enhanced oil recovery from porous rocks.
-Research in this area is directed towards modelling the static structure of aqueous foams, and then exploring their dynamic properties as complex fluids.
+Research in this area is directed towards modelling the dynamic properties of a foam to optimize their use in applications.

 Optimal Geometry of Soap Bubble Clusters